BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

      $ cp recombine/proteins.dat ../proteins-saved.dat
      $ ls

-### Practice makes perfect!
+#### Practice makes perfect!
 Complete the following exercices using the shell.

-**Exercice : Copy with Multiple Filenames**
+**Exercice 4 : Copy with Multiple Filenames**
 In the example below, what does cp do when given several filenames and a directory name?

     $ mkdir backup
     $ cp amino-acids.txt animals.txt backup/
-What does cp do when given three or more filenames?

     $ ls
 amino-acids.txt  animals.txt  backup/  elements/  morse.txt  pdb/  planets.txt  salmon.txt  sunspot.txt

     $ cp amino-acids.txt animals.txt morse.txt
- * Practice makes perfect!
-Complete the following exercices using the shell.

-**Exercise: List filenames matching a pattern**
+**Exercise 5: List filenames matching a pattern**
 When run in the molecules directory, which ls command(s) will produce this output?

 ethane.pdb methane.pdb

-ls *t*ane.pdb
+    a) ls *t*ane.pdb
-ls *t?ne.*
+    b) ls *t?ne.*
-ls *t??ne.pdb
+    c) ls *t??ne.pdb
-ls ethane.*
+    d) ls ethane.*

- * Follow up with François Paugam to validate you completed the exercise correctly.
+ * Follow up with Andréanne Proulx to validate you completed the exercise correctly.
  * :tada: :tada: :tada: you completed this training module! :tada: :tada: :tada:

 ## More resources

 If you are curious to solidify your capabilities for using the shell, you can check this tutorial "Effective use of bash" by Ankur Sinha organized for the [INCF/OCNS software working group](https://ocns.github.io/SoftwareWG/2021/06/09/software-wg-tutorials-at-cns-2021-online-bash-git-and-python.html).

 You can also try out this tutorial which inspired much of the content you saw today, while exploring the shell in further detail.
-It covers pipes and filters, loops, shell scripts, finding things) [The Unix Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)
+It covers pipes and filters, loops, shell scripts, finding things.
+[The Unix Shell](https://swcarpentry.github.io/shell-novice/01-intro/index.html)

 <iframe width="560" height="315" src="" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>